Mothers’ Rights Lawyer

 Allegations of domestic abuse could have a dramatic impact on the custody rights of a child.
 According to state law, the courts cannot order two parents to serve as joint conservators if one of the parents has a history of domestic violence.
 This abuse could be sexual, physical or emotional.
 It could also target either the child or the other parent.
 In these situations, the court may place limits on the access this parent has to their child for parents.
 It is important to know that the court could find that a history of abuse exists even without a prior criminal conviction.

 While a mother who is a victim of domestic abuse may not be able to prevent the other parent from seeing the child entirely, they still could request limited access to the child or supervised visits.

 If a parent with a history of domestic violence wants visitation, they must prove that access to the child would be in this child’s best interests.
 Additionally, this parent would have to establish that the child’s physical or emotional health would not be at risk.

 For many mothers, the thought of sharing child visitation with an abusive partner or former spouse could be too much to bear.
 Given what is at stake, the guidance of an experienced mothers’ rights attorney in Pearland is vital when these disputes arise.

 As a mother, you enjoy certain legal protections when it comes to the custody of your children.
 Make no mistake, there are important steps you should take to protect these rights.
 Given the importance of your relationship with your child, it could be a mistake to take on this process on your own.
-Call a Pearland mothers’ rights lawyer today for assistance.
+Call a Pearland mothers’ rights lawyer at 281-975-0307 in Houston or at 512-572-1207 in Austin today for assistance.